Mysticx69/CloudSubnetsTracker/README.md

 - Responsive design
 - Real-time updates

-### Backend (Express)
-- RESTful API
-- TypeScript for type safety
-- Express for routing and middleware
-- PM2 for process management

-### Database (PostgreSQL)
-- Prisma ORM for database operations
-- PostgreSQL for data persistence
-- Automatic migrations
-- Data validation

 ## Data Persistence

-The application currently uses browser's localStorage for data persistence with the following characteristics:
+The application uses browser's localStorage for data persistence with the following characteristics:

 ### Current Implementation
 - Data is stored in the browser's localStorage